Ski Season in New Zealand

 New Zealand is a land of mountains and adventure so it comes as no surprise that there is a ski season in New Zealand.
 The ski fields in New Zealand tend to be open from July to the end of September when the mountains are high and powdery enough to offer excellent ski terrain.
 With some of the best ski fields and authentic ski experiences in the Southern Hemisphere, no wonder people flock here for some snow-filled fun in the middle of August.

 For backpackers, living and working near ski fields is a fun way to spend the winter season of a working holiday in New Zealand.
-Otherwise, grabbing a day pass for a taste of Southern Hemisphere ski is well worth it.
+Otherwise, grabbing a day pass or going on an all-inclusive ski tour with Haka Tours is well worth it.

 Be sure to check out The 24 Ski Fields in New Zealand and Ski Season in New Zealand: North Island or South Island?